wulukewu/atcoder-statistics/README.md

     This script will:

-    - Launch a headless Chrome browser.
-    - Navigate to the AtCoder Problems website.
+    - Fetch data from the AtCoder Problems API
-    - Scrape the problem statistics table.
+    - Process the problem statistics
     - Generate an `index.html` file in the `web-page/` directory.

 3. Open the `web-page/index.html` file in your browser to view the visualized data.